-It’s important to note that neither the EPA nor the FDA “certify” bottled water, although any bottled water sold in the United States is required to meet minimum federal standards set by the FDA.
-Tap water provided by your public water system is regulated by your state under the EPA’s national standards.
+It’s important to note that neither the EPA nor the FDA “certify” bottled water, although any bottled water sold in the United States must meet minimum federal standards set by the FDA.
+Your state regulates tap water provided by your public water system under the EPA’s national standards.

 What’s in my bottled water?

 Most people have two main concerns about what is in their bottled water: